 All general sessions will have sign language interpreters and live captions.

 Participants who require sign language, live captions, and/or Assistive Listening Devices (ALDs) for all conference events need to request these services when they register.
 Six weeks notice is required to schedule service.
-Every effort will be made to schedule a service or obtain equipment if you register under six weeks before the start of the conference.

 Infant Care